join our guide team!

 • Teen and Family Day Hikes: These are all day hikes for peers away from daily life and into the natural beauty and wonder outside.
 Happens 4-6 times per year.

-• Hike Habit: Offered once a month on rotating South Puget Sound nature trails.
+• Monthly Wild Grief Walk: Offered once a month on rotating South Puget Sound nature trails.
 These short easy hikes are open to all ages and provide ongoing tending to grief outdoors.

-• Virtual Hike Habit: Meets monthly online.
+• Monthly Wild Grief Walk Online: Meets monthly online.
 After welcoming and peer connection, participants take time outdoors to engage and reflect before coming back together to share.

 Guide expectations:

-• Because of the time it takes to develop guide skills and the training we provide, we seek at least a two year commitment.
+• Because of the time it takes to develop guide skills and the training we provide, we seek at least a two year commitment, leading multiple hikes and/or overnight programs per year.

-• We are based in Olympia, WA and focus our service area in the south and central Puget Sound region, although we have participants from many other areas .
-We require that you can travel to hikes and training all within Western Washington (mileage reimbursement is always available).
-Most guides reside in the Puget Sound region.
+• We are based in Olympia, WA and focus our service area in the Puget Sound region, although we have participants from many other areas .
+We require that you can travel to hikes and training all within Western Washington (mileage reimbursement is available).
+Most guides reside in the Puget Sound region, and this year we are particularly looking to build out our South Sound based guide team for leading monthly Grief Walks and our Family Campout.

-• You must be able to attend our Guide Training at Millersylvania State park, 10 miles south of Olympia, WA - May 4th-5th, 2024.
-Camping overnight is encouraged but optional and camping gear is available to borrow.
+• You must be able to attend our Guide Training at Millersylvania State park, 10 miles south of Olympia, WA - May 2nd & 3rd, 2026.
+Camping overnight is available if desired and we can loan camping gear.

 Requirements for all guides